3 eggs, large (U.K.)/extra large (N.A.), yolks only

 Cover the salmon with cold water and add the lid.

 Now bring the water to a boil and then remove the pan/skillet from the heat and leave for 5 minutes to finish cooking the salmon.
+Then, using a fish slice, lift the salmon from the pan/skillet and transfer to the warmed plates in the oven.

 Meanwhile, add the lemon juice to a small pan along with the vinegar.